 - a.
-What strategies can households take to increase their cash inflows (grow more or larger roots)? - b.
-What strategies can households take to reduce their cash outflows (prune back or reduce the branches)?
+What strategies can households take to increase their cash inflows (grow more or largerroots)?\ - b.
+What strategies can households take to reduce their cash outflows (prune back or reduce the branches)?\

-16. Summarise answers and show the following prepared flip chart:55
+Summarise answers and show the following pre- prepared flip chart (Visual Aid 29):55